 In fact, we have another fall back in time in the Aries.

-So, in the 221 and 222 time repeat sequence we have the half red or showing first.
-In shots 167 and 169 of the Aries, where we again have another time shift and a horizontal flip.
-This is making a pattern.
 Do we have also a half red orb evident when Dave is climbing into the pod and we have the fall back in time?
 Yes, we do.
-His suit in that shot appears to be black (I said appears to be black, it doesn't have to be black) while his red helmet is the half red orb in shot 294.Yes, Dave's helmet is not shaped like an orb but in shot 294, as viewed apparently by Poole by some unknown camera, the front part of the helmet is dark and thusly we have the red half orb.
-And, actually, f we examine the shot closely, though a bit of green is observed in the foreground shadows, the shot itself appears desaturated of color with the exception of the half red orb of the helmet.
+Dave's suit in that shot appears to be black (I said appears to be black, it doesn't have to be black) while his red helmet is the half red orb in shot 294.Yes, Dave's helmet is not shaped like an orb but in shot 294, as viewed apparently by Poole by some unknown camera, the front part of the helmet is dark and thusly we have the red half orb.
+And, actually, if we examine the shot closely, though a bit of green is observed in the foreground shadows, the shot itself appears desaturated of color with the exception of the half red orb of the helmet.
 For instance, not only do we not observe red elsewhere, the ochre color of the rings on the "arms" of the pods in the foreground is desaturated to a dark gray.

 295 Medium shot of Poole seated in a cock pit, dressed in the yellow suit.
 (1:13:13)